Josh99A/ParqPilot/README.md

 ### Hardware Setup
 1.Connect HC-SR04 sensors to ESP32-CAM (use 5V, GND, TRIG, ECHO).
 2.Add LEDs with 200Ω resistors to display status.
-3.Power the ESP32 with a battery pack.
+3.Power the ESP32 with a laptop
 4.Use an FTDI programmer to upload your code.

 ###  Software Setup
 1.Install Arduino IDE and ESP32 board support.
 2.Upload the code to ESP32-CAM with Firebase credentials.
-3.Configure your Firebase database paths (e.g., `/parking/slot1`, etc.).
+3.Configure your Firebase database paths ().

-###  Web Dashboard
-1.Clone or download the web interface files.
-2.Open `index.html` in your browser.
-3.Make sure your Firebase config matches your own database.